Dun & Bradstreet Scores and Ratings Overview

-The D&B PAYDEX® Score measures a business’s past payment performance based on information in the Dun & Bradstreet Data Cloud.
+The PAYDEX measures a business’s past payment performance based on information in the Dun & Bradstreet Data Cloud.
 On a scale of 1 to 100, scores of 80 and above are considered low risk and could potentially increase a business’s credibility to creditors.

 The Basics: 1 to 100

-PAYDEX® reflects a business’s credit history and payment trends.
-Two of the most effective ways to help improve your business’s PAYDEX® Score are (1) paying your bills on or ahead of time and (2) making sure your suppliers and lenders are reporting your payments to Dun & Bradstreet.
+The PAYDEX Score reflects a business’s credit history and payment trends.
+Two of the most effective ways to help improve your business’s PAYDEX Score are (1) paying your bills on or ahead of time and (2) making sure your suppliers and lenders are reporting your payments to Dun & Bradstreet.

 D&B® Delinquency Predictor Score (DPS)

-The D&B Financial Stress Score also uses a 1 to 5 rating, similar to the D&B Delinquency Predictor Score, but the FSS pertains to the business’s likelihood of financial stress – such as filing for bankruptcy – in a 12-month outlook.
+The D&B® Failure Score (formerly the Financial Stress Score) also uses a 1 to 5 rating, but the FSS pertains to the business’s likelihood of financial stress – such as filing for bankruptcy – in a 12-month outlook.

 D&B® Supplier Evaluation Risk (SER) Rating

-The D&B Supplier Evaluation Risk Rating is crucial for suppliers and businesses interested in joining supply chains.
+The D&B® Supplier Evaluation Risk Rating is crucial for suppliers and businesses interested in joining supply chains.
 The SER Rating helps predict the chance a supplier will become inactive or shut down in the next 12 months.
 Since an inactive supplier could seriously disrupt a company’s supply chain and overall business, the SER Rating can be an important part of a business credit report for companies doing research.
-On a scale of 1 to 9, a SER score of 1 indicates low risk and a score of 9 indicates high risk.
+On a scale of 1 to 9, a SER Rating of 1 indicates low risk and 9 indicates high risk.
 This rating can be important because larger corporations may require specific business credit scores and ratings for their suppliers and subcontractors.

-The D&B Rating combines a company’s size and its balance sheet information (the company’s assets, liabilities, and the owners’ equity) and uses it to create an overall rating for the business’s creditworthiness.
+The D&B® Rating combines a company’s size and its balance sheet information (the company’s assets, liabilities, and the owners’ equity) and uses this to create an overall rating for the business’s creditworthiness.
 This score can help viewers make sense of all the information in a business credit report by giving an overall indication of a company’s credibility.